 Megan Kranenburg holds a Bachelor’s of Science in Civil Engineering from The University of Portland, a Doctorate of Physical Therapy from Eastern Washington University, and is the only nationally board-certified Clinical Specialist in Women’s Health (Pelvic Health) Physical Therapy serving the greater Kitsap region.
 She is a proud veteran of the United States Air Force, serving as an engineering officer stateside, overseas and in the combat theater.
 Her military and engineering background have proven to be fantastic building blocks for the kind of problem-solving inherent to the field of Physical Therapy.

-In her spare time, she can be found reading, bingeing British shows on TV, trying to stay active, and keeping up with two kids.
-She’s been married to Dan since August 2000, and together they own and manage Crane’s Castle Brewing in East Bremerton.
+In her spare time, she can be found reading, bingeing British shows on TV, trying to stay active, gardening, knitting, and hanging out with her husband and their two rad kids.
+Once upon a time she and her husband started a brewery, too — they don’t own it anymore, but still think it’s a great place.
+Check out Crane’s Castle Brewing in East Bremerton!

 There are as many approaches to the field of Physical Therapy as there are PTs.
 I like to think of Physical Therapists as the “MacGyvers of Healthcare.”
 Since I don’t have imaging or medications in my toolbox, I have to work harder to look at low-tech ways that bodies (and hearts and minds) can experience change.
 Ultimately, the benefit to the client is that these interventions are cheap, easy to replicate at home, and usually promote wellness in many other facets of life at the same time.